AminHosseinniya/EEG_GNN_Cognitive_Load/README.md

 ## Datasets

-This project uses two publicly available EEG datasets:
+This project uses two publicly available EEG datasets.
+The two datasets were selected because they share a common set of frontal
+EEG channels and the same cognitive task (mental arithmetic), but differ in recording hardware, subject demographics, and number of cognitive load levels.
+Combining them increases the diversity of the training data.
+Both are publicly available and require no registration to download.

 | Dataset | Subjects | Recordings | Task | Sampling Rate |
 |---------|----------|------------|------|---------------|